 Recon during night.
 Well-organized, sentries along most approaches, but stream not covered. [...]
 Women and children still in pen.
 Will try to infiltrate by stream tomorrow night.

 In revenge, Randall Clark launched a one-man guerrilla warfare campaign against them, whittling their number from 100 down to just 34.
-Eventually after 10 months, they decided to leave... but not before eating their dead.
+Eventually after 10 months, they decided to leave, writing a note warning of a demon that beset them... but not before eating their dead.

 Old World Blues DLC